Find Affordable College Courses

 Norfolk, VA

 Our 2023 rankings named Old Dominion University the best value school in Virginia for writing studies students working on their bachelor’s degree.
-Old Dominion is a fairly large public school located in the medium-sized city of Norfolk.
+Old Dominion is a very large public school located in the midsize city of Norfolk.

-The average tuition and fees for an in-state undergraduate at Old Dominion are $10,800 a year.
+In-state tuition fees for undergraduate students at Old Dominion are $10,800 per year.
 Writing majors at Old Dominion take out an average of $26,582 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $227.

-Read full report on Writing Studies at Old Dominion University
+Full Writing Studies at Old Dominion University Report

 #2